liawesomesaucer/100ui-showcase/README.md

 npm install
 gulp
 ```
-Now you can feel free to make any edits as needed.
+Now you feel free to make any edits as needed.